Arlanthir/notes/games/Netrunner.md

 The Corp always has 3 central servers:
 - HQ (hand, maximum 5 hand size)
 - R&D (deck)
-- Archives (discard pile, cards are trashed facedown or faceup depending on if its known information for the Runner)
+- Archives (discard pile, cards are trashed facedown or faceup depending on if its known information to the Runner)

 The Corp can also create any number of other (**remote**) servers by placing cards (Agendas, Assets or ICE) to the side of the central servers.